nrposner/pyo3_in_an_hour/reading/reading_dunder_methods.md

-Now that we've got the basics of classes and functions down, let's work on making our objects more ergonomic to use from Python.

-We've already seen the `__init__` dunder method used for class initialization, but there are many, many more useful methods that allow us to make `pyclass`es easy to use from Python while preserving the performance and safety benefits of a Rust implementation under the hood.

 A brief, *very* non-exhaustive overview of some of the most useful and common such methods follows.

 ## Displaying Object Information